-ITEM DESCRIPTION TOTAL MARKS Structure and company profile of the Bidding Company Single Entity/JV/Consortium/Association 5mks Equipment's Essential equipment's to be made available for the contract by the successful tenderer shall include; 1.
+ITEM DESCRIPTION TOTAL MARKS Structure and company Single Entity/JV/Consortium/Association 5mks profile of the Bidding Company Equipment's Essential equipment's to be made available for the contract by the successful tenderer shall include; 1.
 Borehole drilling rotary rigs (to depth >200 m and nominal internal bore diameter of 300 mm) 2.
 Air compressors 1000/300psi capacity or equivalent 3.
 0.75m3 Concrete mixers with vibrator 4.
 0.75m3 Concrete dumpers 5.
-Dewatering pumps (with 50mm inlet) Bidders to indicate whether equipment's are owned, leased or hired, Each equipment @5=25 mks 25mks Qualifications and specific experience of key staff for the assignment Provide CV's and Certification for key staff with the following qualifications; 1.
-One Site Agent / Contract manager (Registered Civil Engineer) with a total work experience of 8 years 2.
-Electro-Mechanical Engineer (Licensed electrical engineer) with a total work experience of 8 years 3.
-2 No. Drilling Inspectors of Works/Drillers/hydro- geologist (must on minimum be holders of Diploma in Water Engineering/Geology or equivalent) with a total work experience of 8 years 4.
-2 No. Water Inspector of Works/Pipeline Foreman (must be holders of at least Diploma in water engineering or equivalent) with a total work experience of 8 years 5.
-1 No. Surveyor (must be holders of at least Ordinary National Diploma (OND) in water engineering or equivalent) with a total work experience of 5 years Each staff @ 5 = 25 mks 25mks
+Dewatering pumps (with 50mm inlet) Bidders to indicate whether equipment's are owned, leased or hired, Each equipment @5=25 mks 25mks Qualifications and specific Provide CV's and Certification for key staff with the 25mks experience of key staff for the following qualifications; assignment One Site Agent / Contract manager (Registered Civil Engineer) with a total work experience of 8 years Electro-Mechanical Engineer (Licensed electrical engineer) with a total work experience of 8 years 2 No. Drilling Inspectors of Works/Drillers/hydro- geologist (must on minimum be holders of Diploma in Water Engineering/Geology or equivalent) with a total work experience of 8 years 2 No. Water Inspector of Works/Pipeline Foreman (must be holders of at least Diploma in water engineering or equivalent) with a total work experience of 8 years 1 No. Surveyor (must be holders of at least Ordinary National Diploma (OND) in water engineering or equivalent) with a total work experience of 5 years Each staff @ 5 = 25 mks

-Specific & Contract Participation as contractor, management contractor, or 30mks Management Experience subcontractor, in at least five similar (5) contracts within the last five (5) years, that have been successfully and substantially completed (attach L.P.O.s/L.S.Os, award letters, contracts and completion letters for each experience) and that are similar to the proposed Works.
-Each experience @ $6 = 30$ mks Financial Capabilities Submission of audited financial statement for 15mks 2024,2023,2022 to demonstrate the current soundness of the bidders' financial position and its prospective long term profitability Each year @ $5 = 15$ mks TOTAL MARKS 100 MARKS
+Specific & Contract Participation as contractor, management contractor, 30mks Management Experience or subcontractor, in at least five similar (5) contracts within the last five (5) years, that have been successfully and substantially completed (attach L.P.O.s/L.S.Os, award letters, contracts and completion letters for each experience) and that are similar to the proposed Works.
+Each experience @ $6 = 30$ mks Financial Capabilities Submission of audited financial statement for 15mks 2024,2023,2022 to demonstrate the current soundness of the bidders' financial position and its prospective long term profitability, Each year @ $5 = 15$ mks TOTAL MARKS 100 MARKS